Botanical Name: Tillandsia cyanea

 Pink Quill is a member of the bromeliad family of air plants, and gets its name from the plume of bright pink bracts that last for months.

 Arching, narrow green leaves grow in a rosette with flower spikes appearing in summer.
 Its pink bracts are densely overlapping, with violet-blue flowers emerging for a brief show.
+Putting your plant on a plant stand while it's in bloom will give it all the attention it deserves.

 Matching the bromeliad care in your home with that of their native rainforest habitat will keep them healthy.

 Tillandsias are epiphytes in their native Ecuador and have small roots, mainly used for anchoring themselves on trees.
 Because the roots don't drink up water, these tree-dwelling plants gather moisture and nutrients through their leaves.
+Misting Pink Quill plant with water and foliar fertilizer will make it feel right at home.

 This is the only bromeliad from the Tillandsia genus that can be grown in a pot.
 It prefers a loose, fir bark mix, such as an orchid mix or one specially labeled for bromeliads.